How to Answer the LLC Purpose Statement (with Examples)

-For both of these reasons, carefully consider the language in your LLC’s operating agreement for a well-stated business purpose and other related provisions, in addition to the purpose declared on the formation documents.
+For both of these reasons, carefully consider the language in the LLC operating agreement for a well-stated business purpose and other related provisions, in addition to the purpose declared on the formation documents.

 Examples of an LLC Business Purpose Statement

 If your state allows for a general business purpose statement, the following are some examples of what this may look like:

-“The purpose of Business Name, LLC, is to operate and conduct all business activities legally permitted in the state of A.”
+“The purpose of Business Name LLC, is to operate and conduct all lawful business activities legally permitted in the state of A.”